-1. Introduction
+1. INTRODUCTION

-Surface protective coatings are highly in demand to improve corrosion resistance of materials by extending the life time of parts [1,2].
-Employing composite structures in order to enrich the properties and performance of the coating has been of great interest in recent years [11,2-5].
+Surface protective coatings are highly in demand to improve materials' corrosion resistance by extending the parts' lifetime [1, 2].
+Employing composite structures to enrich the properties and performance of the coating has been of great interest in recent years [11, 2-5].
 The performance of the coatings can be improved by embedding reinforcing ceramic particles such as oxides (Al2O3), nitrides (TiN), carbides (WC, TiC), and intermetallic compounds (NiAl) within the composite matrix [2-5].
-While the composite matrix could be Ni, Fe, Cu, Co, etc., nickel-based composite coatings are more in demand due to their desired mechanical properties and low cost [5,6].
+While the composite matrix could be Ni, Fe, Cu, Co, etc., nickel-based composite coatings are more in demand due to their desired mechanical properties and low cost [5, 6].
 Nickel coatings are widely used in petrochemical, textile [1], aerospace, piston rings, cylinders [3] and catalyst (Ni-CeO2 composite) [7].
-Corrosion is an aggressive phenomenon with economic and equipment losses which can be moderated employing composite coatings [2].
-The observations have demonstrated that corrosion resistance of nickel composite coatings is better than that of the pure nickel coating, due to the formation of oxide layer and the presence of ceramic particles on the surface [8].
-The corrosion properties of nickel-based coatings can be improved by adding tungsten to the matrix [3,8,9].
+Corrosion is an aggressive phenomenon with economic and equipment losses, which can be moderated by employing composite coatings [2].
+The observations have demonstrated that the corrosion resistance of nickel composite coatings is better than that of the pure nickel coating, due to the formation of the oxide layer and ceramic particles on the surface [8].
+Adding tungsten to the matrix can improve the corrosion properties of nickel-based coatings [3, 8, 9].
 Surender et al [4] investigated the corrosion resistance of electrodeposited Ni-WC composite coating.
-They realized that Ni-WC composite had higher current density and passive potential than that of the pure nickel.
-Adding TiN to the Ni-W composite by pulse electrodeposition method, Zhang et al [2] investigated the corrosion resistance of the composite coating and reported an improvement in the corrosion behavior of the composite coating in the presence of TiN.
-While there are many methods to produce composites, one of the best processes could be the electrodeposition method [10,12].
-Electrodeposition has been favored due to its ability to create complex shapes, low cost, reproducibility, and reduction of waste [1,10].
+They realised that the Ni-WC composite had higher current density and passive potential than pure nickel.
+Adding Tin to the Ni-W composite by the pulse electrodeposition method, Zhang et al [2] investigated the corrosion resistance of the composite coating and reported an improvement in the corrosion behaviour of the composite coating in the presence of Tin.

+While many methods exist to produce composites, the electrodeposition method could be one of the best processes [10, 12].
+Electrodeposition has been favoured due to its ability to create complex shapes, low cost, reproducibility, and waste reduction [1, 10].

-The objective of this study was to investigate the effect of current density on the microstructure of electrodeposited (Ni-WC-TiC) composite coatings on AISI 304 stainless steel substrates, using micrometer-sized ceramic particles.
-After achieving optimal coating adhesion at the determined current density, the corrosion resistance of both the coating and substrate was evaluated in a 3.5 wt.% sodium chloride (NaCl) solution.
+This study aimed to investigate the effect of current density on the microstructure of electrodeposited (Ni-WC-TiC) composite coatings on AISI 304 stainless steel substrates, using micrometer-sized ceramic particles.
+After achieving optimal coating adhesion at the determined current density, the coating and substrate's corrosion resistance were evaluated in a 3.5 wt.% sodium chloride (NaCl) solution.